Carlotta Natoli

 Carlotta Natoli (born 29 May 1971) is an Italian actress.

 Life and career

-Born in Rome, the daughter of Piero Natoli, she made her film debut in 1980, at the age of eight years, in her father's semi-autobiographical indie film Con... fusione.
-She later studied acting at the Actors Studio in New York, and in early 1990s she started a professional career as an actress in films, television and on stage.
+Born in Rome, Italy, the daughter of Piero Natoli, she made her film debut in 1980, at the age of eight years, in her father's semi-autobiographical indie film Con... fusione.
+She later studied acting at the Actors Studio in New York City, and in early 1990s she started a professional career as an actress in films, television and on stage.
 In 1995 Natoli received a nomination for Nastro d'Argento for Best Supporting Actress thanks to her performance in L'estate di Bobby Charlton.
 In 2000s she had regular roles in the successful TV-series Distretto di Polizia and Tutti pazzi per amore.

+Natoli is married to actor Thomas Trabacchi, with whom she has a son, Teo.